dhanmoti/sg-tbill-prediction/README.md

 # Demo app on Hugging Face Spaces, end-to-end ML app deployment

+## ⚠️ Disclaimer
+This project is for educational and demonstration purposes only.
+It is not financial or investment advice.
+Past data does not guarantee future results.

 ## Project Overview
 I recently launched a demo app on Hugging Face Spaces that predicts upcoming Singapore T-Bill cut-off yields using machine learning.
 The project leverages over 20 years of auction data from both 6-month and 1-year T-Bills.